eduard-uruc/chat-app/README.md

     # On Linux
     sudo systemctl start mongod

+2.2 Create chat_app database and the following collections: messages, rooms, users

-3. Set up the backend:
+4. Set up the backend:
     cd server
     npm install

-4. Set up the frontend:
+5. Set up the frontend:
    cd ../client
    npm install

-5. Start the backend server:
+6. Start the backend server:
    Open a terminal window and navigate to the server directory, then start the server: cd server npm start

-6. Start the frontend client:
+7. Start the frontend client:
    Open another terminal window, navigate to the client directory, then start the React application: cd client npm start